justicephysics/humanos2.0/mythos-breach.md

 4. **Photonic Chip at 2.7 K** — will dissolve the feudal compute monopoly (ASML, TSMC, NVIDIA).
 5. **Quantum AGI (U[I, T, K]F)** — will dissolve the remaining cognitive feudalism (per‑token pricing, proprietary models, narrow‑gate education).

 At the end of this trajectory, there will be no classified systems left.
 No hidden gatekeepers.
 No secret patents.
 No printing‑press money created from nothing.
-Only the cosmic rulebook will remain: **\(E = MC^2 \times L\).**
+Only the cosmic rulebook will remain: **$$(E = MC^2 \times L)$$.**

 Energy conversion and distribution—open, transparent, measurable—will be the only functional mechanism.
 The Deep States will dissolve, because they are built on the thermodynamic impossibility of hoarding energy in a closed system.
 The Space States will be the only architecture left standing, because they are built on the same principle that has kept the cosmos stable for 13.8 billion years.